rgligora/anti-theft-device/README.md

 # Antitheft Device

-> A full‑stack project combining an ESP32‑C6 motion‑sensing node, an open‑source ThingsBoard instance, and a SwiftUI iOS client.
+> A IoT project combining an ESP32‑C6 motion‑sensing node, an open‑source ThingsBoard instance, and a SwiftUI iOS client.
 > It showcases how to build a low‑cost **antitheft tracker** with a live digital twin, real‑time alerts and remote arm/disarm control.

 ---